Every My Chemical Romance music video, ranked from ‘worst’ to best

-To announce this year’s massive fall headlining comeback tour, My Chemical Romance live-streamed the short film A summoning, a 12-minute, cinematic video referencing all of their different albums and eras.
+When announcing their (still-to-happen) comeback tour in January 2020, My Chemical Romance livestreamed the short film A summoning, a 12-minute, cinematic piece referencing all of their different albums and eras.
 The film was a cornucopia of Easter eggs for MCR fans, and summed up the band’s storied career by highlighting how important their visuals and aesthetic have become for those who love them.
 My Chem’s videos were often a way to show fans the comprehensive concepts and plots behind their records, or sometimes to portray entertaining and captivating standalone storylines.
-In the process, MCR come to be known as band whose fully-realized music videos are a vital part of their identity.
+In the process, they came to be known as band whose fully-realised music videos are a vital part of their identity.

-Here’s a definitive ranking of every My Chemical Romance music video, ordered from worst (or least-great) to best…
+Here’s a definitive ranking of every My Chemical Romance music video, ordered from worst (or should we say ‘least-great’) to best…

 MCR’s shortest video and technically their most recent, 2014’s Blood acts as an epilogue of sorts to the Teenagers video, showing the band in a locker room presumably after Teenagers takes place.
 It’s less than a minute and a half long, but it features special appearances from the Teenagers cheerleaders and a pretty adorable dog.
 Gerard Way gives a quintessentially impassioned and dramatic performance, but the rest of the members just kind of do their own thing.

 Before the high-production videos My Chemical Romance came to be known for, there was their first batch of DIY videos.
 Vampires Will Never Hurt You – their first – shows MCR in their early days (look how young they look!
 Ray Toro has short hair!), and while it may not have had the scale of their later videos, it still proves that the band had the same level of ambition.
 Gerard was still very much the same performer he’s always been, energetic and expressive, while the video also introduces viewers to the Demolition Lovers, characters who would pop up again and again throughout the band’s career.